swapnil11122000/Local-Chat/README.md

-File Raw view is not available due to large size
-Here this app is able to send messages in LAN only
+File Raw view is not available due to large size, but can download .exe from here. this app is able to send messages in LAN only